The 2021 event will take place over the 8th-9th May 2021.

 There are NO sleeping facilities at the start or finish.

-For 2021 we will have a rolling start window of 0730-0930.
+For 2021 we will have a rolling start window of 0700-0930.
 Your race number will be posted to you before race day.
 You will need to collect your tracker on race morning.

 Start times are also on the Schedule tab.